What is the Cost of poor quality and how to calculate COPQ in the automotive industry?

 The cost incurred in preventing failures & reducing other costs to a minimum is called prevention costs.

-• Activities of planning quality system and translating product design & customer requirement in the measure which will ensure product quality
+- Activities of planning quality systems and translating product design & customer requirements in the measure which will ensure product quality

 Appraisal Costs: